 Animal-Sourced Foods and Livestock

 The consumption of animal-sourced foods goes back to humankind's earliest beginnings and has been a vital part of its evolutionary diets.
-Ancestral intake levels were high in most cases, even if this must have been a function of the ecological context.
+Ancestral consumption levels were high in most cases, even if this must have been a function of the ecological context.
 After consumption dropped dramatically during the agricultural transition to cereal staples, a renewed access to foods from animal origin became possible over time, especially during the era of industrialization.
+In the post-industrial, urbanized West, a new trend is emerging.
+Once universally prized, meat, dairy, poultry, eggs, fish, and seafood are now shunned by a small yet increasing number of people as unethical or harmful for health or the planet.
+While some concerns hold merit and warrant attention, the recent hyping of vegan diets can only be fully understood when taking a closer look at the underlying societal dynamics.

 What is the traditional share of animal-sourced foods in diets?